telavivmakers/geek_code/README.md

 Version 4.x was released on GitHub on October 18, 2019.
 Some categories have been removed, others added, some altered.
 The v3.x undergraduate weltanschaung has been supplanted by a more seasoned outlook.

+In version 4, tv/series are given its own category (since geeks may watch something else besides Star Trek)

 [Click here to see Version 4.0!](https://github.com/telavivmakers/geek_code/blob/8903d925d6660d9afa661d6cb99f13976d95242f/README.md)

 Version 4.5 was mostly bugfixes to make the current geek code internally consistent, and correct any older 3.x code that was lurking in the shadows.